juanpavasgarzon/Packages/Pavas.Patterns.UnitOfWork/README.md

 - **RemoveAsync(TEntity entry)**: Remove an entity.
 - **RemoveManyAsync(IEnumerable<TEntity> entries)**: Remove multiple entities.

+### ITenancy
+Represents a base entity that includes metadata like `TenantId`.
+This interface ensures that all entities have tenant information.

-### IEntity
+### ITimestamps
-Represents a base entity that includes metadata like `CreatedAt`, `UpdatedAt`, and `TenantId`.
-This interface ensures that all entities have basic auditing and tenant information.
+Represents a base entity that includes metadata like `CreatedAt` and `UpdatedAt` This interface ensures that all entities have basic auditing and tenant information.

 ### ISoftDelete
 Provides support for soft delete functionality by including a `DeletedAt` timestamp.